fabkrum/web-performance-resources/crux-page-data.md

 2. Page Group (see [Google Search Console](https://search.google.com/search-console))
 3. Origin = all pages of the website aggregated (see [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/))

-**If you follow all steps, you will get a Google Sheet with the CrUX data for your page:**
+**If you follow all steps (~15 minutes), you will be ready to generate a Google Sheet with the CrUX data for your page:**

 ![CleanShot 2021-05-24 at 16 21 51](https://user-images.githubusercontent.com/21277749/119363119-bc554100-bcad-11eb-9f5b-92703baaa559.png)